 Find out more about eligibility.

 Housing Pathways incorporates a single waiting list that operates across the state.
-This means that applicants can choose whether they would like to be housed with Housing NSW or a CHP.
+This means that applicants can choose whether they would like to be housed with DCJ Housing or a CHP.
 If they elect both, this may increase their chances of being housed.
-Additionally, the application process is made easier through Housing Pathways because applicants can choose to go to any participating CHP or local Housing NSW office to lodge their application, update their details or make enquiries about the progress of their application.
+Additionally, the application process is made easier through Housing Pathways because applicants can choose to go to any participating CHP or local DCJ Housing office to lodge their application, update their details or make enquiries about the progress of their application.